802 Kew Gardens Road

 - Possess excellent written and oral communication and organizational skills

-- Preference will be given to persons with a disability.
-Direct experience in working with people with disabilities, understanding of disability-related issues preferred.
+- Direct experience in working with people with disabilities, understanding of disability-related issues preferred.

 - Bilingual, preferred